tenforward/cgroup-v2-doc/cgroup-v2-ja.rst

 		Amount of memory used to cache filesystem data, including tmpfs and shared memory.

+	  kernel (npn)
+		Amount of total kernel memory, including
+		(kernel_stack, pagetables, percpu, vmalloc, slab) in
+		addition to other kernel memory use cases.

 	  kernel_stack
 		Amount of memory allocated to kernel stacks.

 	  pagetables
                 Amount of memory allocated for page tables.

+	  sec_pagetables
+		Amount of memory allocated for secondary page tables, this currently includes KVM mmu allocations on x86 and arm64.

 	  percpu (npn)
 		Amount of memory used for storing per-cpu kernel